As a Trinity College student, you may not repeat a course under the following circumstances:

 To discuss the pros and cons of repeating a course and to get her/his permission to do so, make an appointment with your academic dean.

-Not Repeating a Course at Duke Taken Elsewhere for Credit or on an Audit, S/U, or Pass/Fail Basis
+You May Not Repeat a Course at Duke Taken Elsewhere for Credit or on an Audit, S/U, or Pass/Fail Basis

 For similar reasons, students are not permitted to take for credit a course that they have previously taken on an Audit, S/U, or Pass/Fail basis after they matriculated at Duke.
 This is the case whether the course was taken at Duke or at another college or university.